 Automobile manufacturer or supplier may be responsible for paying your damages.

-Governmental antities may be responsible for paying your damages.
+Governmental entities may be responsible for paying your damages.

-Umbrella insurance is a secondary policy that all damages.
+Umbrella insurance is a secondary policy that extends your liability coverage.

 Before umbrella coverage kicks in, car insurance policy limits must be exceeded.

 - Extra protection above auto liability coverage limits

 - Broader coverage for loopholes or exclusions in a liability policy

 - Covers Costly legal expenses in a lawsuit

 Depending on the provider, umbrella insurance coverage may be available from $1 million up to $10 million, based on certain qualifications.
 Minimum requirements for umbrella insurance will vary by insurer and may start at #250,000 per person/$500,000 per accident in car insurance bodily injury coverage with $100,000 per accident in car insurance property damage coverage.If you are a driver with a car insurance policy, you can benefit from umbrella coverage.

 If you’re in a position where you can barely afford to pay your insurance, every penny counts.